Mahdi800/SQL_Vehicle_Sales_Analysis/README.md

 ### Query 1
 **Showing each car brand in the table and their count:**
 ```
-select make, count(*) as 'Number of cars'
+SELECT make, count(*) as 'Number of cars'
-from cars2015.mytable
+FROM cars2015.mytable
-group by make;
+GROUP BY make;
 ```

 ### Query 2
 **Finding out the relation between condition and milage** \
 **My assumption is that the higher the milage, the higher the condition score would be:**
 ```
-select mytable.condition, round(avg(odometer),0) as average_milage
+SELECT mytable.condition, round(avg(odometer),0) as average_milage
-from cars2015.mytable
+FROM cars2015.mytable
-where mytable.condition <> ""
+WHERE mytable.condition <> ""
-group by mytable.condition
+GROUP BY mytable.condition
-order by mytable.condition+0;
+ORDER BY mytable.condition+0;
 ```

 ### Query 3
 **Finding the brand with the highest aveage condition:**
 ```
-select make
+SELECT make
-from cars2015.mytable
+FROM cars2015.mytable
-group by make
+GROUP BY make
-order by avg(mytable.condition) desc
+ORDER BY avg(mytable.condition) DESC
-limit 1;
+LIMIT 1;
 ```

 ### Query 4
 **Finding the most popular brand in each state:**
 ```
-select state, make
+SELECT state, make
-from (
+FROM (
-    select state, make,
+    SELECT state, make,
            ROW_NUMBER() over (partition by state order by COUNT(*) desc) as brand_rank
-    from cars2015.mytable
+    FROM cars2015.mytable
-    group by state, make
+    GROUP BY state, make
 ) as ranked_brands
-where brand_rank = 1;
+WHERE brand_rank = 1;
 ```

 ### Query 5